 Based on their findings, the scientists believe that XJB-5-131 is a promising therapeutic compound that deserves further investigation as a way to fight neurodegenerative diseases.

-They report their research in a paper that appears online Nov.
-1 in the journal Cell Reports.
+They report their research in a paper that appears online on November 1 in the journal Cell Reports.

 “The compound was very successful.
 More research is needed, but it has the real potential to make an impact in treating neurodegenerative disorders,” says Cynthia McMurray of Berkeley Lab’s Life Sciences Division.
 She conducted the research with other Berkeley Lab researchers, including Zhiyin Xun, and scientists from the University of Pittsburgh.